WMVP: Religious years

 On November 4, 1983, WCFL was sold by Mutual to Statewide Broadcasting.
 Statewide switched WCFL to adult contemporary Christian music about 10 hours a day and teaching programs the rest of the time on May 22, 1984.
 WCFL sold brokered programming in 30-minute blocks of time to Christian radio organizations and preachers.
 The format was profitable but received low ratings.
 At that time, WCFL advertised its call letters as standing for "Winning Chicago For The Lord".
 In early 1985, the station moved from Marina City into the backup studio at its original transmitter building in Downers Grove.
 Statewide Broadcasting specialized in religious formats but merged with a secular company called Heftel Broadcasting in early 1987.
-Although no longer in use, the former call letters WCFL, rendered massively in stainless steel, remain on the exterior wall of the transmitter building off 39th Street in Downers Grove.
+Although no longer in use, the former call letters WCFL, rendered massively in stainless steel, remained on the exterior wall of the transmitter building off 39th Street in Downers Grove.

 1000 WLUP

 Following the Heftel takeover, WCFL remained religious alongside AOR-formatted WLUP (which had been purchased by Heftel in 1979) until just after the stroke of midnight on April 29, 1987.
 The call letters of the station were changed to WLUP, and its FM sister station became WLUP-FM.
 WLUP-FM remained an AOR station, while WLUP switched to a full service rock format focusing on personality, comedy and talk programs with a few rock cuts an hour.
 After 7 pm, WLUP and WLUP-FM simulcast the AOR format until dawn.
 As it concentrated on Spanish radio, Heftel sold its English-language stations, including WLUP-AM-FM; Evergreen Media bought WLUP-AM-FM in 1988.
 From October 1992 until August 1993, WLUP (AM) was the first Chicago affiliate for The Howard Stern Show.